Podcast: Download (Duration: 1:03:39 — 51.1MB)

 This podcast episode is sponsored by 99 Designs, where you can get all kinds of designs for your author business including book covers, merchandising, branding and business cards, illustrations and artwork and much more.
 You can get a Powerpack upgrade which gives your project more chance of getting noticed by going to: 99Designs.com/joanna

-Bryan Cohen is an author of YA novels and non-fiction, a stand-up comedian and entrepreneur.
-He’s the co-host of the Sell More Books Show with Jim Kukral and also runs Best Page Forward, a copywriting service for authors.
+Bryan Cohen is the author of How to Write a Sizzling Synopsis: A Step-by-Step system for enticing new readers, selling more fiction and making your books sound good.
+He also writes YA novels and non-fiction, and is a stand-up comedian and entrepreneur.
+He's the co-host of the Sell More Books Show with Jim Kukral and also runs Best Page Forward, a copywriting service for authors.

 - How Bryan got started in writing, including his start as a blogger and then becoming a student of successful writing habits